sodasord/profanity-ether/README.md

 About:

-  The software is modified based on ethereum profanity: https://github.com/johguse/profanity Please make sure the program you are running is download from: https://github.com/sponsord2022/profanity-ether
+  The software is modified based on ethereum profanity: https://github.com/johguse/profanity Please make sure the program you are running is download from: https://github.com/sodasord/profanity-ether
-  Author: telegram -> @sponsord2022

 Fbi Warning: